natetowsley/obsidian_sync/01 School/Reedley College/Courses/Summer 2025/CSCI-5/10 Classes, Objects, and Methods.md

 - Good programming practice dictates that classes should have a default constructor
 - Constructors which contain parameters typically initialize the private variables of the class to values passed in by the user
 - Constructors do not have a return type (void)
+- Java has garbage collection, and therefor has no destructors
 ## Default Constructor
 - Good programming practice dictates that classes should have a default constructor
 - A default constructor: